juliodelfino/db_ui/README.md

 ## Setup
 - Download db-ui.tar.gz file.
 - Extract using this command: gtar -xvzf db-ui.tar.gz
 - Download the JDBC driver jar files you need and place it in /lib folder.
-Some of them may have already been there.
+Some of them may have already been there (actually, just MySQL library).
 - Update the config/application.properties.
 Change the data_dir to point to a writeable directory.
 - Run the application via run-app.sh
-- Use the default root account to manage the users.
+- Use the default 'root' account to manage the users.
 Password is 'welcome'.
 - Enjoy!